 The Replace new lines with: is FS Logbook Editor specific option.
 You can specify this also while saving logbook as CSV file.
-For the CSV file to be valid, one record - one flight from logbook, must be saved at one line in CSV file.
-The flight comments may and often are multi-line.
-This would break the CSV file.
+You can specify this also while saving logbook as CSV file.
+Some CSV file readers may not support multi-line column values in the CSV file (FS Logbook Editor did not until version 1.85).
+This might happen especially with flight comments and may break the loading or cause the file to be loaded incorrectly.
 Thus, while saving logbook to CSV file, FS Logbook Editor converts all multi-line text (mostly comments) to single-line by replacing new lines with special character/string.
 This option is to specify the character/string used for the conversion, so that FS Logbook Editor can convert single-line text back to multi-line.